At every turn, William Ruto has had his wings clipped, political teeth removed with pliers, the presidential wind taken off his sails

 By GW Ngari

 Presidents in realpolitik, are hardly selected by the voting masses.
-They are handpicked by Deep State-what Ruto calls “the system” and their election campaigns bankrolled by a few old money families-the dynasties-who control the purses and levers of the state.
+They are handpicked by Deep State-what is called “the system” and their election campaigns bankrolled by a few old money families-the dynasties-who control the purses and levers of the state.
 Hustlers, browbeaten by propaganda campaigns using mass media-owned by the dynasties- end up voting for a candidate, a scion, a friend, a stooge for the dynasties.

-Ruto once opened the boot of his jalopy outside Cameo Cinema Nairobi.
-He began sobbing at the sight of money made as an errand boy for Youth for Kanu ’92 political pressure group.
+Ruto once opened the boot of his jalopy outside Cameo Cinema Nairobi and began sobbing at the sight of money made as an errand boy for Youth for Kanu ’92 political pressure group.
 He has never tarmacked for a job since.
 He made his loot through government.
 Until a few months ago, he appeared like the surest nail in the coffin of political dynasties.

 But then came Uhuru, Raila and their 2018 ‘Handshake’ that peed on Ruto’s tent.
-Meant to lower political temperatures and tempers, the Handshake only appears to ruin Ruto’s bid as Kenya’s fifth president.
+Meant to lower political temperatures and tempers, the Handshake which cost billions if the figures from the Auditor General are any yardstick, only appear to be mudding Ruto’s political waters as he splashes to the pond as Kenya’s fifth president.